 Who would have guessed?
 A compact region of Indiana’s Cool North that draws thousands of visitors each year to experience Amish culture or relax at lakeside resorts holds a surprising secret – professional theater performances and concerts that definitely rank as showstoppers.
-Three counties – LaGrange, Elkhart and Kosciusko – offer loads of daytime activities before you settle in for stirring, scintillating and often foot-stomping performances at three top-notch theaters.
+Amish Country offers loads of daytime activities before you settle in for stirring, scintillating and often foot-stomping performances at top-notch venues.

 We’re including lodging and dining options close to the theaters, but be assured….these performance venues are an easy drive from just about any place in the region where you might be spending your weekend.